 Counts are rulers of smaller parcels of land, meaning that usually they are vassals of Grand Counts.
 Some of the more well-known dynasties of counts include:

-Squires usually rule over single villages and/or own estates that include multitude of hamlets.
+Squires usually rule over a single village and/or own estates that include multitude of hamlets.
 As such, they are usually vassals of counts, or more rarely, of Grand Counts and the King himself.
 The name itself is a reference to how their attire is similar to that of a knight, due to the fact that can seldom afford the fanciness counts and grand counts can.

 Most retainers are also called squires.